 Frequently Asked Questions

-What is the worse that can happen if I get a colonic treatment?
+What is the worst that can happen during a colonic treatment?

 - Tear in the anal tissue from poorly trained (or not trained) therapist who tries to re-insert the speculum